Biopsychology Instructor: Donette Steele, M.A.

 credit when you have finished the exam.
 All exams must be in by 8:45 am.

-ask the Instructor and not another student.
-Once you pick up an exam you may
+Instructor and not another student.
+Once you pick up an exam you may not leave

-not leave the classroom until you have completed the exam and turned it in.
-Talking
+the classroom until you have completed the exam and turned it in.
+Talking is

-list two other students, their phone numbers, and their email addresses.
-Failure
+other students, their phone numbers, and their email addresses.
+Failure to do

-to do this will lower your first exam score by 25%.
-These numbers are your class
+this will lower your first exam score by 25%.
+These numbers are your class contacts

 will be able to drop your lowest two exam scores.
 If you miss an exam your